filfreire/filfreire.github.io/_drafts/gamers_and_testers_ep2.md

 > -  You **will** be challenged to gracefully adapt to varying levels of change daily.
 > - **Bugs will happen** - you can’t always predict them, or how players will encounter them.

-Thank you Susan the time you invested to answer these questions, and thank you, the reader, also for your time.
-I hope you've enjoyed this post.
+Thank you Susan for the time you invested to answer these questions, and thank you, the reader, also for your time reading this post.
+I hope you've enjoyed it.

 Feel free to reach out to me with comments, ideas and suggestions via any of my social media, or my email, which you can find in my Github account.
 Until next time, take care!